The OFFICIAL website of Seattle’s Favorite Clown!

 Those who grew up in the Pacific Northwest know how beloved and significant J.P.
 Patches and Gertrude were to our culture.
 Played by Chris Wedes and Bob Newman, they created one of the longest running children’s television shows in American history (1958 – 1981) and were an important part of the fabric of our community for decades after.
 In order to commemorate and pay tribute to their legacy, we’re working to galvanize the community to support the creation of a Patches Pals Washington State special license plate.

-The special J.P.
-Patches plate needs at least 3,500 signatures from Washington state residents in order to be considered by the Department of Licensing.
+We have met our goal of 3,500 signatures from Washington state residents in order to be considered by the Department of Licensing.

 Seattle Children’s and J.P.
 Patches have a long history together going back to the early 1960’s.
 J.P. & Gertrude often visited the hospital, entertaining patients, families, and staff.
 During the 1970’s, J.P. and friends made a significant donation to the hospital, funding the J.P.
 Patches Playroom.
 The J.P. and Gertrude statue, located in Fremont, also generated a significant gift for Seattle Children’s at the behest of Chris Wedes and his wife, Joanie.